The Indigenous Water Allyship

 Despite living in one of the most water-rich countries, many Indigenous communities in Canada continue to be disproportionately affected by water-related issues.
 Recurring drinking water advisories increase their exposure to contaminants which can result in waterborne illness and long-term health impacts.

-For 15 years, the One Drop Foundation has been ensuring sustainable access to safe water and sanitation all around the world.
+Since 2007, the One Drop Foundation has been ensuring sustainable access to safe water and sanitation all around the world.
 Committed to achieving the United Nations’ Sustainable Development Goals and advancing reconciliation with Indigenous Peoples, the Foundation is expanding its efforts to improve access to safe water in Canada.

 Through the power of water and social art, the program will focus on promoting the capacity of Indigenous youth to influence water and climate issues, on enhancing Indigenous and intergenerational cultural wisdoms on water-related issues, and on increasing mobilization from all sectors in Canada.